-- Access and Schonell results will be graded in reading writing and spelling age. - B Squared will record teacher led assessment of progression in all areas and record use of other assessment tools tailored to the style and SEMH needs of the child - Thrive assessment and a social and emotional growth profile will record progress in specific SEMH areas
+- Hodder Access results will be used as a baseline in reading and Numeracy. age. - Teacher assessments will be tracked and recorded to improve teacher led assessment of progression in all areas and record use of other assessment tools tailored to the style and SEMH needs of the child - Boxall assessment and a social and emotional growth profile will record progress in specific SEMH areas

-Assessment and progress may be set alongside national standards so that a student, parent, teacher or school can evaluate their performance against that of others.
+Assessment and progress may be set alongside national standards so that a student, parent, teacher, or school can evaluate their performance against that of others.